securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 In this article, we’ll be taking an in-depth look at the **privacy by design** principle and how to achieve it with simple steps.

 I will talk about an open-source product our team develops called **Databunker** and how it can help.
-Databunker is a **Swiss army knife tool** for **storing personal records or PII**.

-**Databunker** from the initial project design was built as secure storage of personal records and to comply with GDPR regulations.
+Databunker is an open-source secure vault for customer records built with the **privacy by design** principle.
+This product brings **compliance out of the box** for any company implementing Databunker.
 Databunker can serve as a cornerstone for your privacy by design solution.

 ## Privacy By Design Actionable Plan.